Johnfire45/UniReq/README.md

 #### Manual Testing
 1. Enable filtering before starting your testing session
 2. Browse the target application normally
-3. Monitor the UniReq tab to see deduplication in action
+3. Monitor the UniReq tab to see deduplication in action with smart export controls
+4. Use target host display to quickly identify request destinations
+5. Export unique patterns with full path feedback for documentation
-4. Duplicate requests will be annotated with `X-UniReq-Status: DUPLICATE` header
+6. Duplicate requests will be annotated with `X-UniReq-Status: DUPLICATE` header

 #### Automated Scanning
 1. Clear fingerprints before starting a new scan
 2. Run your automated tools (scanner, crawler, etc.)
 3. Review statistics to understand request patterns
+4. Use smart export controls to document findings when data is available
-4. Use the data to optimize your testing approach
+5. Use the data to optimize your testing approach

 #### Performance Monitoring
 1. Watch real-time statistics during heavy traffic periods
 2. Use duplicate counts to identify repetitive application behavior
+3. Export data with intelligent state management for analysis
-3. Clear fingerprints periodically to manage memory usage
+4. Clear fingerprints periodically to manage memory usage

 ### 🖱️ Context Menu Actions